What is differential geometry: curves and surfaces: Sections

-The exercise above says that plane sections of a smooth regular surface might look complicated.
-The following lemma makes it possible to perturb the plane so that the section becomes nice.

-\begin{thm}{Lemma} Let $\Sigma$ be a smooth regular surface.
-Suppose $f\:\mathbb{R}^3\z\to\mathbb{R}$ is a smooth function.
-Then for any constant $r_0$ there is an arbitrarily close value $r$ such that each connected component of the intersection of the level set $L_{r}=f^{-1}\{r\}$ with $\Sigma$ is a smooth regular curve. \end{thm}
+\begin{thm}{Lemma} Let $\Sigma$ be a smooth surface.
+Suppose $f\:\Sigma\z\to\mathbb{R}$ is a smooth function.
+Then for any constant $r_0$ there is an arbitrarily close value $r$ such that each connected component of the level set $L_r=\set{x\in\Sigma}{f(x)=r}$ is a smooth curve. \end{thm}

-\parit{Proof.} The surface $\Sigma$ can be covered by a countable set of charts $s_i\:U_i\z\to \Sigma$.
-Note that the composition $f\circ s_i$ is a smooth function for any $i$.
-By Sard's lemma (\ref{lem:sard}), almost all real numbers $r$ are regular values for each $f\circ s_i$.
+\parbf{Proof.} The surface $\Sigma$ can be covered by a countable set of charts $s_i\:U_i\z\to \Sigma$.
+The composition $f\circ s_i$ is a smooth function for any~$i$.
+By Sard's lemma (\ref{lem:sard}), $r$ is a regular value of each $f\circ s_i$ for almost all $r$.

-Fix such a value $r$ sufficiently close to $r_0$ and consider the level set $L_r$ described by the equation $f(x,y,z)=r$.
-Any point in the intersection $\Sigma\cap L_r$ lies in the image of one of the charts.
-From above it admits a neighborhood which is a regular smooth curve; hence the result.\qeds
+Fix such a value $r$ sufficiently close to $r_0$, and consider its level set $L_r\subset \Sigma$.
+Any point on $L_r$ lies in the image of one of the charts.
+From above, it admits a neighborhood which is a smooth curve; hence the result. \qeds